Military Discharge Upgrades Attorney Helping US Veterans Clean up Their Records

 Fortunately, every veteran has the right to apply for a correction to any incorrect or unjust information in their military discharge papers.
 The process, however, can be complex and full of red tape and bureaucratic delays.
 A skilled military discharge upgrades attorney can help streamline the process.

 Krause Law, PLLC is veteran-owned and operated.
-Attorney Ben Krause is a veteran of the US Air Force who focuses on all areas of US Veterans Legal Services.
+Attorney Benjamin Krause is a veteran of the US Air Force who focuses on all areas of US Veterans Legal Services.
 Call us today at (612) 888-9567 to start work on your military discharge upgrade.

 What Are My Chances of Getting A Discharge Upgrade?